 Therese goes through heartbreak and evolves into certain degree of maturity after Carol decided to leave her alone.

 After both characters have honestly resolved their own inquires while separating from one another, they eventually can consolidate their relationship.
-There is a movie review says that"Carol needs to stay true to herself, while Therese must learn to express herself. "

 The beginning of the story is corresponding with the ending.
 Sometimes it is cliche for director to do so, but it is delicately done by director Todd Haynes in this movie